Important notice from the Editor in Chief

 Russian property tax

-Russian property tax is paid by the owners at a maximum rate of 2% of the value of the property, depending on the value of the property as determined on 1 January:
+Russian property tax is paid by the owners at a maximum rate of 2.5% of the cadastral value of the property as determined on 1 January.
+From January 2025, the maximum allowed rate rose from 2.2% to 2.5% for properties with a cadastral value of more than 300,000,000 ₽.

 In general, you pay Russian property tax annually as part of your tax return application.
 You can find more information on Russian property tax at the Russian tax authority.